Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-related Performance Metrics

 \subsubsection{Range (RG) or coverage area (CA)}

-The RG refers to the maximum distance over which a specific device, or a generic device representing a certain technology, can transmit and receive wireless signals effectively, according to, e.g., target QoS guarantees.
-Similarly, the CA refers to the geographical area within which wireless connections can be established and maintained with certain QoS guarantees.\footnote{Sometimes, RG/CA and associated QoS guarantees, e.g., expressed via data transfer metrics, appear directly intertwined in the form of new metrics such as area spectral efficiency and area THP/capacity.} The corresponding EER metrics are often given in W/m or W/$\mathrm{m}^2$, i.e., characterizing the required amount of power per distance/area unit.
+RG refers to the maximum distance over which a specific device, or a generic technology device, can transmit/receive signals effectively, according to, e.g., target QoS guarantees.
+Similarly, CA refers to the geographical area within which wireless connections can be established and maintained with certain QoS guarantees.\footnote{Sometimes, RG/CA and associated QoS guarantees, e.g., expressed via data transfer metrics, appear directly intertwined in the form of new metrics such as area spectral efficiency and area THP/capacity.} The corresponding EER metrics are often given in W/m or W/$\mathrm{m}^2$, i.e., characterizing the required amount of power per distance/area unit.

-Related to CA, but specifically for IRS-assisted networks, the authors in \cite{D24} proposed the so-called area of influence (AroI) metric.
-The AroI comprises the area of significantly improved wireless connectivity triggered by the IRS(s) when optimizing for the whole area under consideration instead of a single nominal receive position.
-Notably, the spatial resolution of IRSs in horizontal and vertical axes depends on the specific element array, thus, the AroI specified in $\mathrm{m}^2$ might be insufficient.
+Related to CA, but specifically for IRS-assisted networks, the authors in \cite{D24} proposed the so-called area of influence (referred to as AroI) metric.
+AroI comprises the area of significantly improved wireless connectivity triggered by the IRS(s) when optimizing for the whole area under consideration instead of a single nominal receive position.
+Notably, the spatial resolution of IRSs in horizontal and vertical axes depends on the specific element array, thus, AroI specified in $\mathrm{m}^2$ might be insufficient.
 Similarly, in non-terrestrial networks, including those composed at least partially of UAVs, high-altitude platforms, and satellites, the network becomes inevitably three-dimensional.
 In such scenarios, the CA may evolve to coverage volume (CV) and the corresponding EER to be measured in W/$\mathrm{m}^3$.